 I received this recently as a re-tweet from the NYPL.
 What a beauty!
 It’s a rare daguerreotype of the interior of New York’s long-since-destroyed Crystal Palace.
 The “Palace” was a fabulously surreal structure erected as part of New York’s 1853 Exhibition of the Industry of All Nations.
 London had thrown its own Great Exhibition three years earlier.
-The hall of wonders was an enormous “Crystal Palace” gracing Hyde Park., The British fair’s impressive display of art and manufactured goods was so successful that the capitals of Europe and New York City followed suit.
-The city fathers of New York apparently wanted to erect their own palace, smaller and less expensive then the English model, but one that was nonetheless gasp-worthy.
+The hall of wonders was an enormous “Crystal Palace” gracing Hyde Park.
+The British fair’s impressive display of art and manufactured goods was so successful that the capitals of Europe and New York City followed suit.
+The city fathers of New York apparently wanted to erect their own palace, smaller and less expensive than the English model, but one that was nonetheless gasp-worthy.
 So on the site of what is now Bryant Park they installed a delicate confection of cast iron and glass.
 The palace dome, over sixty feet high, was supported by twenty-four iron columns set with over thirty enameled and finely-etched panes.
 The finished structure contained roughly 10,000 of these translucent panels.

 When the building opened July 30, 1853, reviews were enthusiastic.
 Some commentators found the edifice mystical, a modern Xanadu.
 Walt Whitman hailed it in poetry as “a place loftier, fairer, ampler than any yet.”
 Even Mark Twain rhapsodized, “’Tis a perfect fairy palace – beautiful beyond description.”

 Others were skeptical.
 George Templeton Strong recorded in his diary entry of June 18, 1854 that he had attended a “Musical Congress” at the Palace and the circus-like extravaganza, produced by P. T. Barnum, was “one of the grandest humbugs on record.”